bjhale/local-dev-stack/Readme.md

 # Simple, Flexible, Dockerized Local Development Environment

 This is a docker local development stack that I have been using for a couple of years now.
 Its a group of dockerized services that allow web developers to spin up multiple projects in parallel with ease.

+The environment consists of 3 elements:

+* Traefik for a local proxy.
+* Portainer for container management.
+* Docker-gen for easy (less verbose) traefik configuration compatible with MOST use cases.

 ## Setup